Red Hook Park: 21st century

 In May 2015, ball fields 5–8 were closed indefinitely, pending soil remediation.
 The cleanup of the four fields, the first phase of a four-phase cleanup, was initially estimated to cost $105 million and be completed in 2018.
 However, in mid-2017, that deadline was pushed back to late 2019, and the cost of remediation increased.
 In mid-2018, the cleanup of fields 5–8 was further delayed to 2020.
 The first phase, consisting of the removal of contaminated soil from fields 5–8, began in early 2019.
 The project also involved rebuilding the fields above the floodplain.
-Eight million dollars in funding were also allocated to repair the pool center the same year.
 By January 2020, some 4800 ST of contaminated soil had been removed from the site.
 Due to the COVID-19 pandemic in New York City in 2020, some dates in the timeline were changed.
 As of January 2021, the first phase had been pushed back to mid-2021, followed by the second phase in late 2021, the third phase in 2022, and the fourth phase in 2023.
 By August 2021, all but two fields had been closed for remediation, and a fence had been erected around the Red Hook Recreation Area.
 Fields 5–8 finally reopened in April 2022, nearly seven years after they had closed.

+Meanwhile, New York congresspeople allocated $8 million for repairs to the Red Hook Recreation Center in 2019.
+NYC Parks began looking for architects to redesign the recreation center in 2021; at the time, some of the damage from Hurricane Sandy had still not been fixed.
+The recreation center's boiler room was damaged in late 2021 during Hurricane Ida, forcing an indefinite closure of the facility.
+After an anonymous benefactor gave $115,000, the recreation center's gym was renovated, reopening in March 2023.
+The recreation center's media lab reopened in February 2024 following a $100,000 renovation.